krishnakm4/crate-tutorials/docs/normalize-intervals.rst

 Pandas uses `SQLAlchemy`_ and the `CrateDB Python Client`_ to provide support for ``crate://`` style `connection strings`_.

-Here's a basic way to query the raw data using pandas:
+Then, query the raw data:

 .. code-block:: python